 Opening times: 11am to 8pm.

 Smoked turkey legs: Often seen at Texan fairs, these hearty, flavourful legs are smoked to perfection and are a protein-packed option for visitors.

 Texas chilli: A renowned dish from the Lone Star State, it’s a spicy stew containing chilli peppers, meat, and often tomatoes and beans.
-Traditionally served without beans in Texas, variations might also include vegetarian or vegan versions.
+Variations might also include vegetarian or vegan versions traditionally served without beans in Texas.

 Tamales: A holiday favourite, these are steamed masa (corn dough) parcels, filled typically with meats, cheese, or chillies, wrapped in corn husks.
 Tamales have a rich history in Tex-Mex cuisine and come in various flavours, including vegetarian options.

 Sopapillas: A popular dessert or snack, they are crispy pastries, often served with a sprinkle of powdered sugar and a drizzle of honey.
 Their light and fluffy interior provides a contrast to their crisp exterior.

 Bratwurst: Representing the more traditional European Christmas market foods, these German sausages are often grilled and served in a bun with mustard or sauerkraut.

 Pretzels: Another German import, these twisted bread treats are either salted, stuffed with cheese, or even sweetened with cinnamon and sugar.

 Hot chocolate with chilli: A warm drink with a Texan twist.
 The rich chocolate and spicy chilli combine warmth and a slight kick, making it a favourite among chilly market visitors.